 Some balance is needed.
 “I will help you” is very different from “I will do everything.”
 The Holy Spirit helps us, but we still have responsibilities.
+We still must resist temptation.
 The Holy Spirit is not going to supernaturally take control of a marriage when the individuals involved are not committed to putting forth the necessary effort.
 So help the Holy Spirit while he helps you!

 The apostle Paul reveals the relationship in Ephesians 2:10: “We are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 God prepared good works for us, but we have to “walk in them.”
 We do not want to miss out on what God wants to do in our marriage because we are being lazy or selfish.
 Consider the responsibilities placed on our shoulders elsewhere in the New Testament: